Tracking time with Trello

 About the Author

-Khurram Ali is a Co-Founder and CEO of RIKSOF, a mobile and web application development company.
+Khurram Ali is a Co-Founder and CEO of RIKSOF,mobile and web application development company.
 Khurram has been in the industry for 15 years with a track record of building highly successful global software teams.
 You can find him on twitter @mkhurramali